 Breaking tasks into manageable chunks can also help to make spring cleaning more manageable.
 For example, tackling one room at a time or setting aside a few hours each day to clean can make the task feel less daunting.
 By making a plan and breaking tasks into manageable chunks, spring cleaning can become a more achievable and less stressful process.
 It can also help to ensure that all areas of the home are thoroughly cleaned and organized, leaving the space feeling fresh and rejuvenated for the new season.

 Clutter can accumulate quickly and easily, and it can make a space feel cramped and disorganized.
 When decluttering, it's important to be methodical and systematic.
-One effective method is to sort items into keep, donate, and discard piles.
+One effective method is to sort items into keep, donate, and discard piles, potentially with the help of a waste management service like 1300 Rubbish.

 Keep items are those that are essential and necessary for daily living.
 Donate items are those that are in good condition but no longer needed and can be given to charity.
 Discard items are those that are no longer usable or in poor condition and should be thrown away.
 It's also helpful to consider whether an item has been used in the past year or whether it serves a specific purpose.
 If not, it may be time to let it go.